yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 Note, as of 17th May '07 I am no longer maintaining this page as I no longer have a DSL-502T, if you would like to update this page please feel free to.
 (Z3r0)

+(I'm starting to update this page to reflect the current port status. -- OliverJowett)

 == Specifications ==
 ADSL modem with ADSL2/2+ support to 24Mbit/s+, it has port 1 LAN port